 Art Classes in October

-Our art instructor, Nina Yuchi, engaged students in conversations and presented visual references and outside resources for them to learn about Asian American painters, drawings and other fine artists.
+Artist, Nina Yuchi, engaged students in conversations and presented visual references and outside resources for them to learn about Asian American painters, drawings and other fine artists.
 She taught them basic portrait drawing skills including understanding facial features and anatomy and let them explore different mediums for drawing and equipped them with the necessary techniques needed to create their piece of art to present at two public libraries in Providence for the AAPI Heritage month (May 2023).

 AAPI Heritage Month Mural Project